Ed Price (Florida politician): Early life

-Price was born in Jacksonville, Florida but his farming family moved to Louisiana, Texas and New York before returning and settling in Florida.
+Price was born in Jacksonville, Florida, but his farming family moved to Louisiana, Texas and New York before returning and settling in Florida.
 He graduated from Sarasota High School in 1936 where he was an outstanding athlete in football, basketball and tennis.
 He was also student body president.
 He continued his education at the University of Florida.

 World War II

 He enlisted in the Army nearly a year before the United States formally entered World War II.
 His first year was spent in the Medical Corps.
 After taking a competitive exam, he was selected for United States Army Air Corps training.
 He was commissioned as a pilot in 1943 and trained Boeing B-17 Flying Fortress crews.
 After deploying across the Atlantic Ocean, Price and his nine member crew flew 26 missions during 1945.
 His plane was part of the 381st Bomber Group stationed at Ridgewell Air Base in Essex, England.
-The Eighth Air Force flew daylight raids on Germany from 1943–45 and suffered the highest casualty rates of the war.
+The Eighth Air Force flew daylight raids on Germany from 1943 to 1945 and suffered the highest casualty rates of the war.
 His war experiences shaped the rest of his life.